Aras14HD/Konemo/Definitions/Grammar/Particles.md

  - k(eo)' - start (often written .)
  - (eo)'k - end (often written ,)
 ## Substitutions
- - ma-(noun ending) - noun substitution
+ - me-(noun ending) - noun substitution
- - na-(adjective ending) - adjective substitution
+ - ne-(adjective ending) - adjective substitution

 Make a block (with verb) act as a noun/adjective.
 Used for example similar to Attributive sentences, Relative sentences.
 At beginning of block.
 ## Relationals